 In 2008 two college graduates who watched too much South Park graced videogames with BoneTown, a game that looked at the Hot Coffee mod for GTA: San Andreas and said, "What if that was half the game?
 And there are no cars so you have to laboriously walk everywhere?"
-Though originally distributed via their website, BoneTown did make it onto Steam via Greenlight back in 2013, albeit in a censored version without nudity called BoneTown: Mature Edition.
+Though the sex game was originally distributed via their website, BoneTown did make it onto Steam via Greenlight back in 2013, albeit in a censored version without nudity called BoneTown: Mature Edition.

 This summer it will return, uncensored, as BoneTown: The Second Coming Edition.
 According to the developers, D-Dub Software, "this re-release has given us another crack at the game many of you have played and loved for years now--and yeah, we went a little overboard.
 So much so that we decided this isn't the same BoneTown anymore."
 Apparently they'll explain what makes it different "soon".